hacker-phk/contact_form_mern_mui/README.md

 ### Backend
 1. Navigate to the `backend` directory.
+2. Replace MONGO_URI in .env with your mongo uri
-2. Run the following command to install dependencies:
+3. Run the following command to install dependencies:
     ```bash
     npm install
     ```
-3. Start the backend server with:
+4. Start the backend server with:
     ```bash
     npm run start
     ```
-4. The backend will run on `http://localhost:5000` by default.
+5. The backend will run on `http://localhost:5000` by default.

 ## API Endpoints
 - **GET `/contacts`**: Fetch all contacts.